Where Your Money Is Really Going: How to Minimize Fees

 Getting Started Is the Key to Achieving Your Goals

 If you simply stash your hard-earned cash in a savings account, you’re probably not earning much interest.
 Even if you’re paying down student loan debt, try to put at least a few hundred dollars a month toward building an investment portfolio to help you reach goals like retirement and buying your first home.
 The earlier you start, the longer your money has to grow and the easier it will be to succeed.
+See how you stack up and if you are on track with SoFi’s retirement calculator.

 Shop around for an advisor who understands you and your goals, and can help you make a plan to get you there.
 If you’re ready to get a jump on generating cash for the long term, learn more about how SoFi can help.